StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/about-dashboards.md

 ## Scope

-Organizations manage dashboards at their own level and cannot share them with other organizations.
+Dashboards are at the organization level and cannot be shared between organizations.

 However, you can manually share dashboards between organizations or TheHive instances by [exporting](export-a-dashboard.md) and [importing](import-a-dashboard.md) them.
 These dashboards will remain independent and unlinked.
 This can be useful if you want to use a template instead of starting from scratch.